padrinobook/padrinobook/02-job-vacancy-application.md

     end

+The basic philosophy behind testing with fixtures is that you create objects as you need them with convenient expressions.
-Instead of using `User.create` we are using `FactoryGirl.build(:user)` to build our `user` fixture.
-The `:job_offer` symbol is an attribute hash that is used as an input to build an job offer for our user - see the code in `user.job_offers.build(job_offer)`.
-If you run your tests, they pass.
+Instead of using `User.create`, we are using `FactoryGirl.build(:user)` to temporarily create  a  `user` fixture.
+The job offer that we are adding for the tests is defined as an attribute hash - you map the attributes (keys) to their values.
+If you run the tests, they will pass.

-The `build` method will create the test object in memory.
-If you want to save your fixtures in the database you have to use `create` instead.
-Play with it around and see that the same test using `create` instead of `build` takes much longer because it hits the database.
+The `build` method that we use to create the user will only add the test object in memory.
+If you want to permanently add fixtures to the database, you have to use `create` instead.
+Play with it, and see that the same test using `create` instead of `build` takes much longer because it hits the database.

-Our test above doesn't look quite well.
-So let's create a factory for our job offer and clean up the `user_spec.rb`
+We can improve our test by creating a factory for our job odder too and cleaning the `user_spec.rb` file:
-afterwards:

 {: lang="ruby" }